Mastmat09/ReactBootstrapProductPage/README.md

 The project Template can be used to build bigger projects

 ## Live Application URL
-the demo wesite will be available on Github Page as soon as possible
+the demo website url will be available later

 ## Prerequisites
 You can install Git